jeffgillan/geospatial_pipeline/README.md

 * Run docker
 * Not sure what flags `-it` do exactly
 * `--rm` removes image after is has been run
 * `-v` mounts a volume.
-In this case, it is directory on local machine (/home/jgillan/Documents/PVCC_hole17/green).
+In this case, it is directory on my local machine (/home/jgillan/Documents/PVCC_hole17/green).
 Within this directory there must be a sub-directory called `/images`.
 This is where ODM will look for all of the raw drone images.
+* The directory is mounted to the directory `/datasets/code` inside the image
+*